radius-project/docs/docs/content/getting-started/quickstarts/quickstart-aws/index.md

 1. Deploy your application to your environment:

-   {{< tabs "New MemoryDB Resource" "New Memory DB Resource with custom Subnets" "Existing MemoryDB Resource" >}}
+   {{< tabs "New MemoryDB Resource using recipes" "New Memory DB Resource with custom Subnets" "Existing MemoryDB Resource" >}}

    {{% codetab %}}